 Just like my tips for Lokrum Island in Dubrovnik, decent footwear is a must.
 I had my lovely comfortable Sketchers but I don’t think even they were completely cut out for climbing the walls.
 Even in the Old Town, once the cobbles got wet in the rain I was slipping all over the place.

 The steps are also quite narrow but alongside runs a steep cobbled path.
 It’s not normally like me but I was mean and made all the people coming up in the rain go round me and on to the cobbles as the steps aren’t wide enough for 2 people.
 Going DOWN on the cobbles, especially in the rain, just screams out accident waiting to happen (to be fair, when I was going up, I let the downwards people stay on the stairs, I wouldn’t have expected them to go on the cobbles for me).
+The route is also full of switch backs.

 I would imagine with the amount of stairs, if you had knee problems you’d know about it!
 The leaflet given to me at the entrance even states that you should consider your health before doing the climb.